st peter's basilica vatican

 So, whilst you don’t need St Peter’s Basilica tickets, the Omnia Card and Roma Pass are indeed useful as they will help you get to the Vatican and St Peters Basilica free of charge!

-What to see around St Peter’s Basilica?
+What to See around St Peter’s Basilica?

 st peter's basilica vatican garden